liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media-to-multiple-devices/03-managing-image-resolutions.markdown

 resolution, click that resolution's *Actions* menu (![Actions](../../../../images/icon-actions.png)) and select *Enable*.

-Note that while a resolution is disabled, it doesn't generate adapted images for new image uploads.
+While a resolution is disabled, it doesn't generate adapted images for new image uploads.
 After enabling a resolution, you should generate the adapted images that weren't generated while it was disabled (see the [Generating Missing Image Resolutions](/discover/portal/-/knowledge_base/7-0/managing-image-resolutions#generating-missing-image-resolutions)